 Gross domestic product (GDP and GDP per capita)

-In the year to December 2022, Christchurch GDP was $31 billion.
-It increased by 41% between 2012 and 2022, compared with 36% nationally.
-On a per capita basis, Christchurch GDP is around 10% higher than the national average at $71,000.
-GDP per worker has more than doubled since 2000, from $61,400 to $127,000 per employee.
-Manufacturing; professional, scientific and technical services; and construction account for a third of Christchurch GDP, contributing around 11% each in 2019.
+In the year to March 2023, Christchurch GDP was $31.6 billion, up 2.8% from a year earlier.
+Growth was the same as in New Zealand.
+Economic growth in Christchurch averaged 3.2% per year over the 10 years to 2023, compared with 3% nationally.
+On a per capita basis, Christchurch GDP is around 11% higher than the national average at $81,600.
+GDP per worker has more than doubled since 2000, from $61,400 to $138,500 per employee.
+Professional services, healthcare/social assistance, and construction account for a third of Christchurch GDP.

 Positive result